Friday, 12 October 2018, 18:30–21:00 LARC, 62 Fieldgate Street, London E1 1ES

 “The limits of my language mean the limits of my world.”
 (Wittgenstein, 1922, p.
 74)

 I am reluctant to admit that artworks follow rules but, apart from rare exceptions, they generally do and this has grave consequences for my argument against Wittgenstein above and my faith in the liberating power of art.
 Wittgenstein says that if we change the rules of a game, we change the game (Wittgenstein, 1968).
 When an artist breaks the rules, art is redefined in the process.
-But evidently that doesn’t happen very often, instead there’s a fashionable shift now and then in the general sameness that is paraded in galleries and museums all over the world, until the next novelty comes along to spread the sameness.
+But evidently that doesn’t happen very often, instead there’s a fashionable shift now and then in the general sameness that is paraded in galleries and museums all over the world, until the next novelty comes along to promote a different kind of sameness.

 The other reason that Beech offers for taking issue with “reading” artworks involves what he calls a “process of prolonged looking”, which he finds “inadequate for the works that engaged [him] the most” (Beech, 2016, p.
 7).
 He finds that thinking and reading about these artworks in their absence is a better way to understand them.
-This is the main crux of his argument and I thought it might be interesting to debate it because looking and observing is generally considered a cornerstone in visual arts education – even in art schools that shun the discipline of drawing – and what about photography and film-making?
+This is the main crux of his argument and I thought it might be interesting to debate it because looking and observing is generally considered a cornerstone in art education.
 I reckon that thinking and reading about artworks in their absence is certainly a good way of learning new things and generating ideas of your own – which brings us back full circle to the death of the author.
 Beech uses artworks as an inspiration and starting point for his own writing – so maybe this article is about how to generate critique and not about how to look at art after all, something he admits in his introduction:

 “When I began writing, reviewing exhibitions in London in the 1990s, I was immediately struck by the contrast between my initial impressions of an exhibition and what I came to say about the work.
 Not always, but often enough to cause concern, in the time it took me to write about art my response shifted from enjoyment to disapproval.
 The practice of writing turned me from a consumer into a judge.”
 (Beech, 2016, p.
 5)